Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

 One of the main objectives of this paper is to predict future volatility.
 Therefore, we checked the performance of predicting future volatility.
-Figures \ref{Fig-1} and \ref{Fig-2} plot the log Frobenius, max, relative Frobenius, and spectral norm errors of the future volatility matrix estimators with $n=100, 200, 400$ and $m=500, 1000, 2000$ for the heavy-tailed and sub-Gaussian processes.
-From Figures \ref{Fig-1} and \ref{Fig-2}, we find that the parametric estimation methods show better performance than the non-parametric PRVM estimator.
-The LASSO and H-LASSO estimators, which incorporate the factor and idiosyncratic dynamics, perform better than the OLS estimator.
-This is probably due to the fact that the OLS estimator can partially explain the market dynamics via the factor component, but fails to explain the whole dynamics.
-Finally, when comparing the LASSO and H-LASSO estimators, the H-LASSO estimator outperforms for the heavy-tailed and sub-Gaussian processes.
-These results are consistent with our notion that the H-LASSO estimator is robust to the heavy-tailedness, and it can explain the dynamics from the factor and idiosyncratic components.
+Figures \ref{Fig-3} and \ref{Fig-4} plot the log Frobenius, max, relative Frobenius, and spectral norm errors of the future volatility matrix estimators with $n=100, 200, 500$ and $m=250, 500, 2000$ for the heavy-tailed and sub-Gaussian processes.
+From Figures \ref{Fig-3} and \ref{Fig-4}, we find that the parametric estimation methods show better performance than the non-parametric POET-PRVM estimator. {When comparing the OLS and LASSO estimators, the LASSO estimator performs better than the OLS estimator in terms of the relative Frobenius norm.
+One possible explanation for this is that the OLS estimator can partially explain the volatility dynamics via the factor component, but fails to explain the whole dynamics.
+On the other hand, the Frobenius and spectral norm errors are similar for the OLS and LASSO estimators.
+This may be because they are highly affected by the errors in estimating large eigenvalues, such as the eigenvalues of the factor volatility matrix.
+Furthermore, the max norm error is also similar for the OLS and LASSO estimators.
+This may be because the OLS estimator does not have as many outliers as the LASSO estimator since the OLS estimator uses the average of the previous 22-day's idiosyncratic volatility matrices.
+Finally, the H-LASSO estimator shows the best performance for the heavy-tailed and sub-Gaussian processes.} These results are consistent with our notion that the H-LASSO estimator is robust to the heavy-tailedness, and it can explain the dynamics from the factor and idiosyncratic components.